steamwings/me/app/blog/(2024)/weather-family-guide/page.md

 ## Why was this created?

-Mainly, we wanted a private place to share content that's a little more flexible than a group chat.
+We wanted a private place to share content that's more flexible than a group chat.
 As a bonus, you can optionally follow others across Mastodon (and the Fediverse).

 ## What is Mastodon?